TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 A final section of the blueprint is dedicated to a resource list.
 As a blueprint is simply a planning document - one that can and will change as you develop the course - feel free to add resources you are thinking of using.

-As Instructional Designers (not the Subject Matter Experts) we often direct instructors to Open Educational Resources (OERs), or case study repositories.
-If you're interested in exploring OERs and other course resources, please see the Resources section.
+As Instructional Designers we often encourage instructors to consider Open Educational Resources (OERs).
+If you're interested in exploring OERs and other course resources, please see the [Resources](https://multi-access.twu.ca/resources) section.

 [/ui-accordion-item]